GodmasterofDoom/DiscordOpenBot/README.md

-# DiscordOpenBot
+# Discord Open Bot
-A free basic Bot source code for Discord based on project discord.py
+A free basic Bot source code for Discord based on Discord4J and Spring